PostHog/posthog.com/contents/handbook/people/benefits.md

 ### Meeting up

-We do regular [team offsites](/handbook/company/offsites) - recent trips have included Aruba, Iceland, and Portugal!
+We do regular [team offsites](/handbook/company/offsites) - recent trips have included Aruba, Iceland, Portugal and Aruba!
 Small Teams also have their own offsites at least once a year.

 We also give all team members a [$1,500/quarter budget](/handbook/people/spending-money#budget-for-socializing) to meet up in person _in addition_ to the offsite budget